 Overview of Washington Tenant Screening Report

-Tenant screening based on Washington state laws have changed to make the process more transparent, especially with the introduction of the Portable Tenant Screening Report (PTSR).
+Tenant screening Washington state laws have changed to make the process more transparent, especially with the introduction of the Portable Tenant Screening Report (PTSR).
 This new approach is meant to save renters money and simplify applications, but it also brings new rules that both tenants and landlords need to understand.

 What Is a Portable Tenant Screening Report?